 E-mobility today and in the future With customers and partners, we are traveling new roads

 E-mobility is becoming increasingly important, not just nationally, but throughout the world.
 Furthermore, e-mobility is the environmentally sound and sustainable future of mobility as we know it today.
-To achieve this goal, many new approaches and innovative technologies are needed in the automotive and electricity sectors.
+To achieve this goal, many new approaches and innovative technologies are needed in the automotive and electricity industries.
 Not least for this reason, the goal of the German Federal Government and industry is to establish Germany as the world’s leading market, and to actively shape the sea change that is underway in mobility to create a global benchmark.

 With our High Power Charging technology for EV charging stations, another successful step has been taken towards making battery-powered vehicles suitable for everyday use.
 The ability to charge electric vehicles rapidly will shape the future of e-mobility, because if it becomes just as practical and fast as refueling conventional vehicles, it will become permanently accepted by consumers.
 Charging stations for electric vehicles are currently being heavily promoted by the EU and the German Federal Government, including the construction of fast charging stations featuring High Power Charging technology.